University of the Western Cape: International links

 Research at UWC has an international dimension.
 UWC's major network of international partners ensures a flow of students and eminent scholars from other countries to enrich the environment.
 Some major projects are undertaken jointly with partners abroad.
 Many UWC scholars speak at international conferences and publish in internationally respected journals and books.
 And there is a strong and growing relationship with institutions in other countries in Africa, Europe and North America, leading to research partnerships, joint capacity building, and a flow of postgraduate students to UWC.
 In addition, UWC Honours and Master's graduates have won a number of major international scholarships.
 They have done well in doctoral programmes abroad.

 Ranking

 In 2014, Webometrics ranked the university the sixth best in South Africa, seventh best in Africa and 885th in the world.
 Webometrics ranked both the university's Faculty of Law and Dentistry the best in Africa.

 Children's Rights Project

 The Children's Rights Project is a South African organisation.
 Located in the Community Law Centre, University of the Western Cape, its goal is the recognition and protection of children's rights within the framework of the United Nations Convention on the Rights of the Child, the African Charter on the Rights and Welfare of the Child and the Constitution of the Republic of South Africa.

+DSI-NRF Centre of Excellence in Food Security (CoE-FS)

+Since 2014, UWC has hosted the DSI-NRF Centre of Excellence in Food Security (CoE-FS), and is the first historically disadvantaged institution to host a DSI-NRF Centre of Excellence.
+The CoE-FS is co-hosted with the University of Pretoria.
+The CoE-FS undertakes "innovative research and critical enquiry to enable South Africa to tackle the challenges of food security and nutrition".
+Several UWC-based researchers contribute to the CoE-FS's work, including Professor Julian May (CoE-FS) director and Professor Rina Swart (CoE-FS Nutrition lead).